-- 1. An answer to each numbered factual statement made by the non-moving party in response to the movant's proposed findings of fact, together with references to evidentiary materials; and - 2.
-An answer to each additional numbered factual statement proposed by the non-moving party under Procedure II.B., if any, together with references to evidentiary materials; and - 3.
+- 1. An answer to each numbered factual statement made by the responding party in response to the moving party's proposed findings of fact, together with references to evidentiary materials; and - 2.
+An answer to each additional numbered factual statement proposed by the responding party under Procedure II.B., if any, together with references to evidentiary materials; and - 3.
 A reply brief; and - 4.
-Evidentiary materials (see I.C.)
+Evidentiary materials (see I.C.) - B. If the responding party has filed additional proposed findings of fact, the moving party should file its response to those proposed facts at the same time as its reply, following the procedure in section II. - C. When the moving party answers the responding party's responses to the moving party's original proposed findings of fact, and answers the responding party's additional proposed findings of fact, the court prefers but does not require that the moving party repeat verbatim the entire sequence associated with each proposed finding of fact so that reply is a self-contained history of all proposed facts, responses and replies by all parties.

 IV.
-SUR-REPLY
+SUR-REPLY BY RESPONDING PARTY